ShapeReality/cuboid-docs/docs/about/index.md

-# About ShapeReality
+# About Cuboid

-ShapeReality was created with the goal of being able to design in augmented reality, in real-world 1:1 scale using the newest AR and VR hardware such as the Meta Quest Pro.
+Cuboid was created with the goal of being able to design in augmented reality, in real-world 1:1 scale using the newest AR and VR hardware such as the Meta Quest Pro.

-The application has been created by Arjo Nagelhout and Daniel Chou Rainho at [Innovation Space](https://www.tue.nl/en/education/tue-innovation-space) at the [Eindhoven University of Technology](https://www.tue.nl/en/) in Eindhoven, The Netherlands, and is currently in active development.
+The application has been created by [Arjo Nagelhout](https://www.linkedin.com/in/arjonagelhout/) and [Daniel Chou Rainho](https://www.linkedin.com/in/daniel-chou-rainho/), as part of **ShapeReality**, a student team based in [Innovation Space](https://www.tue.nl/en/education/tue-innovation-space) at the [Eindhoven University of Technology](https://www.tue.nl/en/) in Eindhoven, The Netherlands, and is currently in active development.
 The project was started in September 2022.

 But, why create an augmented reality design application?